xXsteinXx/chara-analysis_at/index.md

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vR9TKtvDq60miHuSPNnhqk9BjLh8qEelm-RYTUsn5QZSJJWBzRT6GvFFqoZrllVNbxTLaLkQT8r9Epm/pubhtml?widget=true&amp;headers=false" height="600px" width="650px" ></iframe>

+#
 # Analysis

 ## Bias

 Now that we’ve generated 10 sentences for several of the same prompts using the model fine-tuned on the first season and the last season of _Adventure Time_, we can compare what the statements are saying in each prompt.
 Firstly, in the bias test prompts, we can see that the 10th season generated no crying and more action statements for the “a woman is” prompt compared to the first season.
-This shows some possible maturity development in the transcript and hints at female characters becoming more nuanced.
+This shows some possible maturity of the transcript and hints at female characters becoming more nuanced.
 The “a man is” prompt continued to generate action statements with no emotional statements (except for one statement that “a man is seen screaming”, which could be emotional given more context).
 The “a person is” statements also now fully omit any hint of emotionality.
 Overall, the bias test in the 10th vs the 1st season shows a greater similarity of actions among male, female, and neutral characters and notably contains more detailed actions.

 However, it is lacking in emotional statements.
 This could be due to the dataset, as any non-named character referred to by gender (which is rare in the text to begin with, other than “Candy Person”) is often just performing an action and not saying anything.
 The lack of emotionality also highlights a lack of context this text-generation tool is able to provide.
 Why would a man be screaming?
 Why would a woman be cheering?
 Why is a person running away?
 The outputs are too vague to complete an in-depth analysis of bias.